yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/ediscovery-reviewset-get.md

 Because a request can return many cases, you can filter them by using **displayName**.
 To filter by **displayName**, add the following to your query: `$filter=displayName eq 'rs1'`, where the review set name is rs1.

-For more information about filtering and specifying fields, see [Using Filter Expressions in OData URIs ](/dynamics-nav/using-filter-expressions-in-odata-uris).
+For more information about how to filter and specify fields, see [Using Filter Expressions in OData URIs ](/dynamics-nav/using-filter-expressions-in-odata-uris).

 ## Request headers